ALEX K. MASSE

 LEAP Playwriting Cohort Level 1Telling it Bent, Poetry and PlaywritingGateway Theatre, Creating in New Spaces~

 Alex is an accomplished producer, composer, lyricist, songwriter, singer, instrumentalist, and general musical performer.
+They recently made their live singing debut at Vancouver Pride, in July 2021!

 "Lost Lunar Levels" is Alex's second EP, a collection of instrumental tunes created as a spiritual successor to their first release, "A Year, Moonbound."